The Best Diet Advice for Kidney Failure in Dogs…

 If you have read the first two parts to our trio of articles on kidney failure in dogs you will now know that processed dry food has caused this problem and that low protein dog food is almost certainly not going to fix the issue.
 If you are unclear on any of these points please check out the links below.
 If it’s understood then read on for the solution!

-Step 1.
-Remove the Most Common Causes of Kidney Failure in Dogs
+First Remove the Most Common Causes of Kidney Failure in Dogs

 Their kidneys are failing so we need to reduce the workload on them.
 First up is anything that causes an immune reaction as the debris from these reactions clog the kidney highways.
-This is the most over-looked step in dogs with kidney disease (after foul teeth).
+This is the most over-looked step in dogs with kidney failure (after foul teeth).
 Thus you need to remove:

 - Wheat gluten (dry foods, store bought dog treats, bread, pasta, dental bone type gunk)